Buyer’s Guide: Utility Knives

-BEST EVERYDAY UTILITY KNIFE: Gerber EAB Lite Pocket Knife ($7.97)
+BEST UTILITY KNIFE: Gerber EAB Lite Pocket Knife

-For a simple fixed-blade utility knife that you can carry in your pocket and use for small cutting tasks (opening a cardboard box or blister pack, cutting string, crafting, scraping excess paint), it’s hard to beat the Gerber EAB Lite Pocket Knife, which wins 4.6 out of five stars on Amazon.
-Made of sturdy stainless steel, it’s nonetheless super-thin, measures just 2.8 inches long when closed, and weighs only 2.5 ounces.
-It’s foldable, with a deep groove for finger safety, and it easily screws apart for blade changes.
-It even has an attached money clip.
+For a simple fixed-blade utility knife that you can carry in your pocket and use for small cutting tasks (opening a cardboard box or blister pack, cutting string, crafting, scraping excess paint), it’s exceedingly hard to beat the Gerber EAB Lite Pocket Knife.
+Made of sturdy stainless steel, it’s super thin, measuring just 2.8 inches long when closed.
+The weight?
+Only 2.5 ounces.
+This knife is foldable, with a deep groove for finger safety, and it easily screws apart for blade changes.
+There’s even an attached money clip.

-If “safety first!” is your motto, the WORKPRO Retractable is your go-to utility knife.
-Its ergonomic handle has nonslip insets for a comfortable, secure hold, and the blade adjusts to three positions so you can determine just how much exposed blade you need.
-Once the blade goes dull, you’ll be back to work in no time with the knife’s quick-change function that makes swapping blades a breeze.
-Satisfied customers rave about the solid construction, easy-grip rubber on the casing, and quick blade changes, earning the WORKPRO Quick-Open Retractable Utility Knife an average of 4.2 out of five stars on Amazon.
+If “safety first!” is your motto, the solidly constructed WORKPRO Retractable is your go-to utility knife.
+Its easy-grip, ergonomic handle has nonslip insets for a comfortable, secure hold, and the blade adjusts to three positions, so you can determine just how much blade you need.
+Once the blade goes dull, you’ll be back to work in no time with the knife’s quick-change function that makes it a breeze to swap blades.

-With heavy-duty carbon steel fixed blades that slice through just about anything, this is the perfect knife for everyday use—no wonder Amazon reviewers give it 4.7 out of five stars.
-It boasts an anti-slip grip to protect your fingers, a quick-change mechanism for fast and easy blade changes, and it folds at the press of a button when you’re ready to store it.
-One happy owner praised the removable blade guard and push-button lock that keeps the blade securely in either the open or closed position.
+With heavy-duty carbon steel fixed blades that slice through just about anything, this is the perfect utility knife for casual everyday use.
+It boasts an anti-slip grip to protect your fingers, a quick-change mechanism for fast and easy blade changes, and it folds at the press of a push-button lock that keeps the blade securely in the closed position when not in use.